chinamike65/hugo-tuolesi/content/book1/book1en.md

 **To study Buddhism requires a solemn appearance.**

-If you reach the point of transcending the world, it doesn't matter whether your appearance is dignified or not, but when you start to cultivate perfection in the world, dignified appearance is still necessary.
+If you reach the point of transcending the world, it doesn't matter whether your appearance is dignified or not, but when you start to cultivate perfection in the world, a dignified appearance is still necessary.

-Therefore, Medicine Buddha made twelve vows, one of which was: The appearance of all beings and mine is the same, and the appearance of all beings becomes as dignified as mine.
+Therefore, the Medicine Buddha made twelve vows, one of which was: The appearance of all beings and mine is the same, and the appearance of all beings becomes as dignified as mine.

 Here, an example is given to illustrate that dignified appearance is required for the cultivation of worldly perfection.